MicrosoftDocs/powerbi-docs/powerbi-docs/consumer/mobile/mobile-app-shared-device-mode.md

 Using the Power BI mobile app in shared device mode is just like using the app in standard, single user mode, with a few minor differences to better suit the frontline worker scenario:

-* The welcome experience and intro tips are suppressed.
-The assumption here is that those features are more of a hindrance than a help for frontline workers who use the app for their work on a daily basis.
+* The welcome experience and intro tips are suppressed to enable an unterrupted workflow for frontline workers.
 * Notifications are generalized to exclude confidential and sensitive information such as specific data and personal information.
-This is done because notifications are asynchronous and can conceivably arrive at the device after the user has signed out.
-Generalizing the notifications reduces the chance of sensitive or confidential data or information being exposed to unauthorized users.

 > [!NOTE]
 > * **Shortcuts**: Shortcuts created by a user remain after they sign out, and can be used by all users.
 Users can access the items the shortcuts point to if they have the required permissions.